BlockHeads’ Recommended Resource Ecosystem

 Procedural application • Real-world implementation • ED-focused

 We’ve curated a group of resources that we consistently rely on in our own practice.
 These platforms reflect the broader emergency ultrasound community—spanning foundational learning, clinical guidelines, visual reference, and evolving perspectives.
+Our team has worked alongside many of these organizations and shares a common approach to education and clinical practice.

-Together, they form a learning ecosystem.
-BlockHeads focuses on bringing these elements together at the bedside—translating knowledge into real-world procedural care and contributing back through collaboration and research.
+BlockHeads focuses on integrating these elements at the bedside—translating knowledge into real-world procedural care and contributing back through collaboration and research.

 Highland EM Ultrasound is one of the most established and respected platforms in emergency medicine ultrasound education.
 Their content has played a foundational role in how clinicians learn ultrasound anatomy, probe positioning, and image acquisition.